PyFR/PyFR/doc/src/user_guide.rst

 Nodal Point Sets
 ----------------

-Flux reconstruction is a high-order nodal spectral element method, and as such, the user must specify the methods used to place points within elements.
-This must be specified for all element types used as well as the associated interface types.
-For example, a 3D mesh comprised only of prisms requires a prism element point layout and an interface point layout for quads and triangles.
-The over-integration anti-aliasing method will also require the user to specify additional information about the desired point layouts.
+Solution point sets must be specified for each element type that is used and flux point sets must be specified for each interface type that is used.
+If anti-aliasing is enabled then quadrature point for each element and interface type that is used must also be specified.
+For example, a 3D mesh comprised only of prisms requires a prism element point set and an interface point set for quads and triangles.

 [solver-interfaces-line{-mg-p\ *order*}]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^